urinieto/mirex-meta-analysis/readme.txt

 ===== Ground Truth Directory map =====

-When your ground truth is all downloaded and unzipped, it should look like this:
+When your ground truth is all downloaded and unzipped, it should look like this (relevant for Step 5 above):

 *
 |-- AIST.RWC-MDB-C-2001.CHORUS